pwr-Solaar/Solaar/docs/rules.md

 which can be found in the GESTURE2_GESTURES_LABELS structure in lib/logitech_receiver/settings_templates.
 All settings are supported.

+A `Sleep` action executes rule components later.
+`Set` actions take an integer delay between 1 and 100 followed by a list of rule components that will be executed later.
+Processing of the rest of the rule continues immediately.

 Solaar has several built-in rules, which are run after user-created rules and so can be overridden by user-created rules.
 One rule turns
 `Brightness Down` key press notifications into `XF86_MonBrightnessDown` key taps